 Logan aka Wolverine now lives in the Canadian wilderness.
 Yukio, an expert swordswoman with precognitive abilities, comes searching for Logan and asks him to accompany her to Tokyo to visit his old friend Yashida who is now dying.
 While he was a prisoner of war in Nagasaki during World War II, Logan sheltered Yashida just as the atomic bomb obliterated the city.
 Arriving in Japan, Logan declines an offer from Yashida to take away his immortality and Yashida dies the next day.
 At the funeral, Logan becomes involved as Yakuza attempt to abduct Yashida’s granddaughter and heir Mariko.
 Fleeing with Mariko, Logan attempts to penetrate the skulduggery that is occurring in the fight for control of the Yashida corporation.
 Meanwhile, he has become afflicted by something that is causing him to stop healing and become mortal.

 The Wolverine was originally announced as a direct sequel to X-Men Origins: Wolverine.
 It had the fascinating possibility of at one point being directed by Darren Aronofsky of Pi (1998), The Fountain (2006), The Wrestler (2008) and Black Swan (2010) fame.
-The one to eventually take the chair was James Mangold, a competently middle-of-the-road mainstream director who has previously made the likes of Cop Land (1997), Girl, Interrupted (1999), the time travel romantic comedy Kate & Leopold (2001) that had starred Hugh Jackman, the reality-bending psycho-thriller Identity (2003), Walk the Line (2005), 3:10 to Yuma (2007) and Knight and Day (2010), as well as producing the animals attack tv series Zoo (2015-7).
+The one to eventually take the chair was James Mangold, a competently middle-of-the-road mainstream director who has previously made the likes of Cop Land (1997), Girl, Interrupted (1999), the time travel romantic comedy Kate & Leopold (2001) that had starred Hugh Jackman, the reality-bending psycho-thriller Identity (2003), Walk the Line (2005), 3:10 to Yuma (2007), Knight and Day (2010) and Ford v Ferrari (2019), as well as producing the animals attack tv series Zoo (2015-7).
 At Hugh Jackman’s apparent instigation, the film is based on Wolverine (1982), a limited series story by Chris Claremont that has become a fan favourite.
 (Even then, the film trims the story down – in the original, Yashida heads a Yakuza clan and the story ends with Mariko becoming Wolverine’s fiancee).

 The other problem is that the film fails to ever give us any substantial or clearcut nemesis that Wolverine is fighting against up until the climactic scenes.
 He merely spends the film protecting the heroine and being propelled from incident to incident by the progression of a plot that never makes it entirely clear why things are happening.
 It is less a superhero film than a detective story that just happens to be cast with a superhero character.
 I wanted more from The Wolverine – I expected a soul of the superhero film.
 Hugh Jackman has bulked up and glowers his way through the part but never does much more than he has done before.
 All that we have ended up with a rather flat variant on Black Rain that seems to spend its time consciously avoiding almost any of the interesting things that make the rest of the X-Men films fun.